 Many American seniors are unprepared for retirement.
 MSN Money sums the situation up this way, “The sad truth is that Americans do almost no thinking about what kind of retirement they want.
 They mistakenly assume that Social Security is a retirement program, when in fact it is a supplemental retirement program.
 The three legs of the retirement “stool”; Social Security, a pension, and private savings- have each seen some shrinkage in the past few years”.
 Unfortunately for seniors who have recently entered into retirement, or for those planning to do so in the near future, there are limited options to gain financial security.

-- Borrowers must be aged 62 or older.
+- The youngest borrower on title must be aged 62 or older.

 - Your home must be your primary residence.

 - Sufficient equity- Borrowers must have sufficient equity built up in their home.
 Your reverse mortgage advisor will help determine if you have enough equity in your home to qualify.

 - Pay off your mortgage- Borrowers are required to pay off any existing mortgage balance at closing either with funds from the reverse mortgage loan or from another source.

 - Borrowers must complete a counseling session with a HUD-approved reverse mortgage counselor.
 A reverse mortgage advisor can provide you with a list of authorized counselors.
 You have the option of meeting with the counselor in person or by phone.

 - Your home must meet Federal Housing Administration (FHA) minimum property standards.
 In some cases, you may be able to use your Reverse Mortgage Loan funds to pay for required repairs.